barionleg/cesium.wiki.gs/Material-System-Details.md

    * Blend two diffuse maps based on a parameter or third map.

 ## Phase 4

+Details to follow...

+* Multiple lights and different light models.

+## Phase 5

 * How does this fit with the effects framework for models?
 Can they work well together?